 If your skating pass is taken, you can get it back with a doctor’s clearance.
 There is a list of nearby hospitals and urgent cares on our RollerCon map (and housecall docs are usually listed in your hotel room, too).

-If you don’t get your pass back, you’ll be issued a non-skating pass and a deferral good for the same type of pass you had.
+If ew can’t give your pass back, you’ll be issued a non-skating pass and a deferral good for the same type of pass you had.
 You can use that pass the next year.

 Officials are also on our safety team, and they perform gear checks before every competitive event.
 Gear check is not required by all leagues, governing bodies or roller derby insurance plans, but you will get one at RollerCon.
 Here’s what to expect: